 Cryptocurrency is a digital currency that operates on blockchain technology.
 Thanks to this structure, the cryptocurrency market doesn’t close each day like the stock market.
 Instead, these assets can be traded at any time.

 Transactions take place through the connection of multiple encrypted blockchains.
 Blockchain ledgers use distributed ledger technology (DLT), which means that the transaction history is spread across all users computers and stored simultaneously and synchronously.
 This measure makes the blockchain tamper-proof.

 Cryptocurrencies are also issued in limited amounts.
-Looking at Bitcoin as an example, 17 million Bitcoins have been “mined” since its inception in 2009.
+Look at Bitcoin for example, 19 million Bitcoins have been “mined” since its inception in 2009.
 With new Bitcoins mined every hour, output speed will decrease until total circulation reaches its upper limit of 21 million in 2140.
 Additionally, user supply and demand determine the consensus-based value of cryptocurrency.